Rzeszów: History

 In 1638 Rzeszów passed into the hands of the powerful and wealthy Lubomirski family, becoming the center of its vast properties.
-At first, the town prospered and in 1658, the first college was opened there, which now operates as High School Nr 1.
+At first, the town prospered and in 1658, the first college was opened there, which now operates as Konarski Secondary School.
 The period of prosperity ended, and furthermore, there were several fires and wars, which destroyed the town.

 Rzeszów was first captured by the Swedes during The Deluge, then by the troops of George II Rákóczi leading to the Treaty of Radnot.
 During the Great Northern War, the Swedes again captured Rzeszów, in 1702, then several different armies occupied the town, ransacking it and destroying houses.

 In the mid-eighteenth century, the town's population was composed of Poles (Roman Catholics) and Yiddish Jews in almost equal numbers (50.1% and 49.8%, respectively).

 Rzeszów under Austrian rule

 In 1772, following the First Partition of Poland, Rzeszów became part of the Austrian Empire, to which it belonged for 146 years.
 In the late 18th century, Rzeszów had 3,000 inhabitants.
 By the mid-19th century, the population grew to around 7,500, with 40% of them Jewish.
 In 1858, the Galician Railway of Archduke Charles Louis reached Rzeszów, which resulted in further development of the town.
 In 1888 the first telephone lines were opened, in 1900 – gas street lamps, and in 1911 – a power plant and water system.
 The population grew to 23,000, with half of the inhabitants being Jews.
 A number of modern buildings were constructed, most of them in Secession style.